aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

   }
 }
 ```
-So for requested archive type we must prepare corresponding archive from sample data (`result` variable) and respond with proper MIME type.
+So for requested archive type we must prepare corresponding archive from sample data (`result` variable) and respond with `Microsoft.AspNetCore.Mvc.FileStreamResult` having proper MIME type.

 ### **Generating sample data**